 Ian and I have already written about how this case calls to mind one of the great failures in constitutional law—Korematsu v.
 United States, the case that upheld the President’s forced internment of Japanese-American citizens.
 To our great embarrassment, Korematsu upheld an order that was laced with naked racism on the government’s national security say so.
 It’s not hard to see the moral parallels between the entry ban case and Korematsu.

-But the potential disconnect between how courts and society (or at least a particular segment of society) answers whether the order reflects anti-Muslim animus calls to mind another one of the great failures in constitutional law.
+But the potential disconnect between how courts answer and how society (or at least a particular segment of society) answers whether the order reflects anti-Muslim animus calls to mind another one of the great failures in constitutional law.
 This case is also on the list of what Richard Primus and Jamal Greene have called constitutional law’s “anti-canon.”

 The case is Plessy v.
 Ferguson.
 Plessy upheld the theory of “separate-but-equal,” under which the equal protection clause allowed governments to mandate segregated, separate facilities for whites and blacks.
 Plessy rejected the argument “that the enforced separation of the two races stamps the colored race with a badge of inferiority.”
 Plessy declared that “If this be so, it is not by reason of anything found in the act, but solely because the colored race chooses to put that construction upon it.”